microsoft/mu_plus/UefiTestingPkg/Readme.md

 Audit collection tool that gathers information about UEFI variables.
 This allows auditing the variables within a system, checking attributes, and confirming read/write status.
-This information is put into an XML file that allows for easy comparison and programatic auditing.
+This information is put into an XML file that allows for easy comparison and programmatic auditing.
 #### UEFI
 UEFI shell application that gets the current variable information from the UEFI shell and creates an XML file.